 Extra tips for buyers

-• Run a VIN report before buying the campervan.
+- Run a Carfax report before buying the campervan.
 This will let you know more about the vehicle, including the owner history or whether it was ever involved in an accident or stolen.

-• Verify the title of the vehicle.
+- Verify the title of the vehicle.
 Make sure it is valid and belongs to the person who is selling you the vehicle.
+If you're unsure how to do this, Vancamper Pay can handle title verification for you, including loan payoff if the seller still has a loan on the vehicle.

-• Do not use money transfer services like Western Union for paying for a vehicle.
+- Do not use money transfer services like Western Union for paying for a vehicle.
 Be cautious if a seller insists on using this as a payment method.
+Our recommended method for safe and secure transactions is Vancamper Pay.

 Extra tips for sellers

-• Be very cautious of buyers who seem very willing to purchase or offer money without meeting in person.
+- Be very cautious of buyers who seem very willing to purchase or offer money without meeting in person - this includes offers to pay for shipping.
 Legitimate buyers will often have a lot of very specific questions about the camper and will want to see the vehicle in person first before getting into the specifics of money.

-• Don't hand over the vehicle or title until you have confirmed you've received the entire amount you asked for.
+- Don't hand over the vehicle or title until you have confirmed you've received the entire amount you asked for.
+If you want to use an escrow service, we recommend Vancamper Pay as it's specifically designed for vehicle payments.

-• Be wary of proposals to make a payment through a friend, 3rd party or broker.
-The safest approach is to handle the transaction with the buyer themselves in-person.
+- Be wary of proposals to make a payment through a friend, 3rd party or broker.
+The safest approach is to handle the transaction with the buyer is in-person using Vancamper Pay.

 How to report scams/fraud